Grief Lines Writing Workshops

 GRIEF LINES

-I’m Stacey, Jonah’s mother.
-Jonah died following a car accident when he was 29.
-My grief memoir Pine Melody is about how Jonah became my spirit guide through his life and his death.
-Writing my way along this journey of loss has taught me something I now teach as a Certified Grief Educator–grief that is witnessed can help us find meaning.
+My beloved son Jonah died following a car accident in 2013 when he was 29.
+It took me ten yers to write my grief memoir, Pine Melody.
+While writing the story of the accident and its aftermath, I discovered that Jonah had became my spirit guide.
+Writing my way through this journey of loss taught me something I now teach as a Certified Grief Educator–grief that is witnessed can help us find meaning.

-Each session, I will provide the zoom group with a prompt drawn from the universal themes of Pine Melody.
-We’ll each write for 10-15 minutes.
+Each session, I will provide the zoom group with a prompt drawn from the universal themes of my memoir, Pine Melody.
+We’ll each write for 12-15 minutes.
 Then, in breakout groups of 4-5 people, we’ll take turns reading what we have written.
-After reading, each person in the group will thank the reader.
-No discussion, no advice, just gratitude for sharing your story with compassionate witnesses.
+There is no discussion of the content, just gratitude for sharing your story with compassionate witnesses.
+Sharing in this way helps you to make meaning from the loss you have experienced.

-Initially, it is advisable to join a cohort that will meet 4 times for $100.
-After that, you can drop in for any scheduled session at $30 per session,
+You are invited to join a cohort that will meet 3 times on consecutive Sunday afternoons for a special introductory rate of $45.
+After that, you can drop in for any scheduled session at $25 per session.
+Sessions will begin in September, 2026.